axieinfinity/ronin-documentation/docs/community/contribute/style-guide.md

 description: Style guide applied to this documentation.
 ---

-# Style guide
+# Content style guide
-Ronin documentation follows [Google's developer documentation style guide](https://developers.google.com/style).
-The sections that follow describe our *additions* to the Google style guide.
+Ronin documentation adheres to the [Google's developer documentation style guide](https://developers.google.com/style) as the preferred style guide.

+This page defines our additions and exceptions to the Google style guide:
+* Ronin documentation additionally adheres to its own [vocabulary](#vocabulary).
+* Ronin documentation uses [markdown](#markdown) instead of HTML.

 ## Vocabulary
 When contributing to the documentation, follow the official capitalization for the names of Ronin software, products, services, features, and terms defined in this style guide.